 The State allows the Cherokee Indian Hospital Authority (CIHA) to conduct assessment, care planning and monitoring though they may also provide services to the members.
 CHIA is the only entity that has willing and qualified providers with experience and knowledge to provide services to individuals who share a common language or cultural background.
-Individuals providing Tailored Care Management and services will not work in the same unit.

-Individuals providing Tailored Care Manager/Care Coordinator will not be:
+Individuals providing care management and services will not work in the same unit.
+Individuals providing care management will not be:

-+ related by blood or marriage to the individual, or any paid caregiver of the individual

-+ financially responsible for the individual

-+ empowered to make financial or health-related decisions on behalf of the individual
+- + related by blood or marriage to the individual, or any paid caregiver of the individual - + financially responsible for the individual - + empowered to make financial or health-related decisions on behalf of the individual

-For beneficiaries that are not members of Federally Recognized Tribes, the Tailored Care Manager or Care Coordinator may not provide other direct waiver services to the beneficiary and may not be affiliated with a service a.
-Methods for Discovery: Service Plan Assurance/Sub-assurances
+For beneficiaries that are not members of Federally Recognized Tribes, the Care Manager or Care Coordinator may not provide other direct waiver services to the beneficiary and may not be affiliated with a service provider that providers services to the beneficiary.